smashthings/s3proxy/README.md

 #### Direct Proxying

 Each object in the bucket can be accessible via `/fetch/<object-name>`.
-For example, if you had a company logo in your bucket at `s3://companybucket.com/company-images/logo.png` then after targeting s3-proxy to the bucket `companybucket.com` and giving it the required credentials you can hit `http://s3proxy.local/fetch/company-images/logo.png` and get your logo.
+For example, if you had a company logo in your bucket at `s3://companybucket.com/company-images/logo.png` then after targeting s3proxy to the bucket `companybucket.com` and giving it the required credentials you can hit `http://s3proxy.local/fetch/company-images/logo.png` and get your logo.

 You can either provide access key + secret or mount a credentials file and provide a profile to use.
 If you're mounting your credentials and config files you'll need to target the path for your mount with the below AWS variables.

-Aside from the settings page, you can preseed the container with the same relative combination of AWS variables.
+Check out the `docker/` directory for some docker compose files that demonstrate some standard settings.

 ## Variables

-#### s3_proxy
+#### s3proxy

 ```
 TARGET_BUCKET => The name of the bucket to target.
 If you don't provide this as an environment variable to the container then you'll get the settings page